 "Sometimes I have gone for an ultrasound and they deliberately said that the machine cannot be used."
-(25 years old, thoracic injury)
+(25 years old, thoracic injury) Akhavan Amjadi et al.

 4. Reforming educational structure of SRH for physically disabled individuals

 This reform should be performed with accurate supervision of the Ministry of Health and Medical Education.
 This category included two subcategories: reforming curriculum of SRH and holding interdisciplinary seminars on gynecology and rehabilitation.